JeremyShort/terraform-template/README.md

 Goal of this project is to create a generic infrastructure for deploying web based applications to AWS using Terraform to control the infrastructure.

-# MVP1 is Jenkins Fargate task
+- MVP1 is Jenkins Fargate task
-# $JENKINS_HOME on EFS
+- #2 $JENKINS_HOME on EFS
-#An ALB to route the Jenkins traffic.
+- #3 An ALB to route the Jenkins traffic.

 We will have 4 environments by default, controlled by Terraform Workspaces
 - Tools - For one off things like the Jenkins server